-Born in Suzhou, I am currently a PhD student at the Department of Chinese and Bilingual Studies, The Hong Kong Polytechnic University.
+Born in Suzhou, I am currently a PhD student at the Department of Chinese and Bilingual Studies, The Hong Kong Polytechnic University (PolyU).
+My supervisor is Dr. Yu-Yin Hsu.

-I am honored to have reviewed papers for the ICPhS2023 conference.
-I am also thrilled to collaborate on the ManyBabies project “Individual differences in infants’ social evaluations across cultures” (MB4I), investigating cross-cultural differences in infant social cognition.
+I am now collaborating on an interesting project, the ManyBabies project “Individual differences in infants’ social evaluations across cultures” (MB4I), investigating cross-cultural differences in infant social cognition.

-Beyond research, I enjoy immersing myself in manga like Hunter x Hunter, swimming, and painting.
-I also worked as a graphic designer, designed logos [e.g., The Modernist Studies in Asia Network (MSIA)] and painted materials for multiple experiments.
-In my undergraduate years, I served as captain of the Mandarin Speech and Debate Association at EdUHK and now continue to coach debaters on the part-time basis.
+Beyond research, I enjoy reading manga like Hunter x Hunter, swimming, and painting.
+I worked as a graphic designer, designed logos [e.g., The Modernist Studies in Asia Network (MSIA)] and painted materials for multiple experiments.
+During my undergraduate years, I also served as captain of the Mandarin Speech and Debate Association at EdUHK and now continue to coach debaters on the part-time basis.

 Education